 MARYLAND COMPREHENSIVE ASSESSMENT PROGRAM (MCAP) These assessment requirements are subject to change by Maryland State Department of Education (MSDE).
 ALGEBRA 1 Course credit earned in Algebra 1 AND Pass the Algebra 1 assessment prior to 2019-2020 OR Take the Algebra 1 assessment If the Algebra 1 course was passed during 2019-2020, a COVID waiver was awarded to meet the assessment requirement.
 No additional test participation is required and the student's test status will read as "Not Required."
-ENGLISH 10 Course credit earned in English 10 or equivalent, or English 10 for ELs AND • Take the English Language Arts/Literacy assessment GOVERNMENT Course credit earned in National, State, and Local Government or equivalent AND • Take the Government assessment SCIENCE Course credit earned in Biology or equivalent, AND • Take the Life Science Assessment
+ENGLISH 10 Course credit earned in English 10 or equivalent, or English 10 for EMLs AND • Take the English Language Arts/Literacy assessment GOVERNMENT Course credit earned in National, State, and Local Government or equivalent AND Take the Government End of Course (EOC) assessment.
+The EOC is 20% of the National, State, and Local (NSL) Government Semester B grade.
+AP Government students must take either the AP Government Exam or the MCAP Government EOC assessment.
+SCIENCE Course credit earned in Biology or equivalent, AND Take the Life Science End of Course (EOC) assessment.
+The EOC is 20% of the Biology Semester B grade.
+AP Biology students must take the Biology EOC assessment.